So-called cult leader

 A Lincang court in southern Yunnan Province harshly sentenced Ju Dianhong to 13 years in prison.
 The CCP falsely accused her of leading a cult as part of a province-wide crackdown.
 She was tried and convicted at the same time as Liang Qin, who was sentenced to 10 years for “cult activity.”

 Ju emphasized that she had never heard of the “Three Grades of Servants,” the religious sect CCP authorities accused her of leading.
-She was accused of recruiting members, doing missionary work, and spreading news of the apocalypse.
-Ms. Ju was unfamiliar with cults until she was accused of leading one.
-She plead with the court repeatedly that she only participated in Christian activities.
-In the court’s final verdict, authorities labeled Christian books like Pilgrim’s Progress and Streams in the Desert as “evil cult” materials.
-In her defense, Ms. Ju said:
+Police claimed Ju recruited members, did missionary work, and spread news of the apocalypse.
+On the other hand, Ju Dianhong said she was unfamiliar with cults until she was accused of leading one.

 “I only believed in and preached about Jesus, never harming anyone or acting contrary to biblical principles.”

 Unfortunately, there are no other photos of this prisoner.